Graduate Employees' Organization: Union election

 The labor board scheduled the first GEO election for the week before Fall semester final exams: December 3–4, 2002.
 In a 1188 to 347 decision, graduate students overwhelmingly voted for GEO to represent them at the bargaining table.

+Expansion of the bargaining unit

+In 2024, pre-professional graduate assistants voted to join the union.
+The following year, 35% of research assistants indicated they wanted union representation, triggering an election held by the Illinois Educational Labor Relations Board.
+After the board certified the results of the successful election, the union and the university reached a tentative agreement to incorporate research assistants into the collective bargaining unit on August 25, 2025.

 Contracts

 GEO's first contract spanned from 2003 to 2006.
 Once this contract ended, in the spring of 2007, GEO ratified their second contract for 2006–2009 with back-pay, a greater subsidy of graduate healthcare, and higher wages.

 Bargaining for the third contract began in April 2009.
 In early November, a strike authorization vote was overwhelmingly passed (92% of 777 votes cast) by members of GEO.
 More than 1,000 graduate employees and supporters walked picket lines for two days on the Main Quad.
 GEO then ratified the third contract, which secured tuition waivers for graduate employees.

 A few months after the new contract was signed, in the summer of 2010, the College of Fine and Applied Arts (FAA) reduced tuition waivers in five departments (Music, Dance, Theater, Landscape Architecture, and Urban & Regional Planning) from the out-of-state to the in-state rate, a difference of $13,000 per year.
 The union grieved this violation of the contract with the university administration and filed an unfair labor practice (ULP) with the IELRB.
 They won a decision from a federal arbitrator in September 2011.
 On November 15, 2012, the IELRB ruled in favor of the GEO, finding that the UIUC administration engaged in an unfair labor practice with regard to the reduction in tuition waivers and failure to comply with the arbitrator's ruling.

 Bargaining for the fourth contract began on April 13, 2012.
 After several months of no resolution, GEO passed a strike authorization vote by 87%.
 On November 27, 2012, the administration and GEO signed a tentative agreement and GEO ratified this contract with a 95% vote of approval.

 In 2018, the GEO went on a 12-day strike, the longest of the organization's history at the time.
 Ultimately the GEO secured a contract with 98% of members voting in favor on March 9, 2018.
 The contract was effective from August 16, 2017, to August 15, 2022.

 On March 28, 2023, the GEO ratified a new contract with 98% of members voting in favor.
 The contract is effective August 16, 2022 through August 15, 2026.